-Dr. Wayne Danter, one of the Company's founders, has been employed with the Company as President since May 1, 2005 and continued his employment under the terms of an employment agreement negotiated with the Company dated March 1, 2006 prior to the Company becoming a reporting issuer.
-Dr. Danter was appointed CEO effective July 1, 2010.
-The initial term of his employment agreement was five years and expired on April 30, 2011.
+Dr. Wayne Danter, one of the Company's founders, has been employed with the Company as President since May 1, 2005 and as Chief Executive Officer since July 1, 2010.
+Effective May 1, 2012, the Company entered into an employment agreement with Dr. Danter that has an indefinite term subject to the termination privileges of the agreement.
+The significant compensation terms of the employment agreement are as follows:

-There was no change in the employment arrangement with Dr. Danter under his previous agreement up to the Company's April 30, 2012 year end.
-Effective May 1, 2012 the Company entered into a new employment agreement with Dr. Danter, the significant compensation terms of which are as follows:

-- an annual base salary of \$170,000 exclusive of bonuses, benefits and other compensation to which he might become entitled; - an automatic increase in the annual base salary to \$200,000 upon the Company receiving an upfront licensing payment in excess of \$2,500,000 for its lead oncology compound, COTI-2; - a grant of 250,000 common share options during fiscal 2013 with terms in accordance with the parameters of the Company's share option plan; - a vacation entitlement of six (6) weeks; - a cash bonus in each year upon successful attainment of the milestones or objectives established for each fiscal year by the Board; - participation in all benefit plans that COTI provides to its employees; and, - participation in any bonus plans and options to purchase shares of COTI as may be provided by the Board in its discretion.
+- an annual base salary of \$170,000 exclusive of bonuses, benefits, and other compensation to which he might become entitled; - an automatic increase in the annual base salary to \$200,000 upon the Company receiving an upfront licensing payment in excess of \$2,500,000 for its lead oncology compound, COTI-2; - a grant of 250,000 common share options during fiscal 2013 with terms in accordance with the parameters of the Company's share option plan; - a vacation entitlement of six (6) weeks; - a cash bonus in each year upon successful attainment of the milestones or objectives established for each fiscal year by the Board; - participation in all benefit plans that COTI provides to its employees; and, - participation in any bonus plans and options to purchase shares of COTI as may be provided by the Board in its discretion.